-- 1. Safe working load of the bunkering manifold is to be designed to withstand the external loads during bunkering operation. - 2.
-Information about maximum safe working load of bunkering connection is to be detailed in the operation manuals and posted at the bunker station. - 3.
-Connections for vapor return from the receiving ship are to be provided. - 4.
+- 1. Bunkering manifold is fixed pipe assembly mounted onboard to which the bunkering system connects.
+For the transfer arm, fixed pipe assembly connected to swivel is regarded as the bunkering manifold.
+(2022) - 2.
+Safe working load of the bunkering manifold is to be designed to withstand the external loads during bunkering operation. - 3.
+Information about maximum safe working load of bunkering connection is to be detailed in the operation manuals and posted at the bunker station. - 4.
+Connections for vapor return from the receiving ship are to be provided. - 5.
 A manually operated stop valve and a remote operated shutdown valve in series, or a combined manually operated and remote valve, are to be fitted in every bunkering line including vapor line close to the manifold connecting point.
-The remote valve is to be operable from the control location for bunkering operations or another safe location. - 5.
-All pipelines or components which may be isolated in a liquid full condition are to be protected with relief valves for thermal expansion and evaporation. - 6.
+The remote valve is to be operable from the control location for bunkering operations or another safe location. - 6.
+All pipelines or components which may be isolated in a liquid full condition are to be protected with relief valves for thermal expansion and evaporation. - 7.
 Manifold connections not being used for bunker transfer operations are to be blanked with blind flanges suitable for the design pressure.